"A company that will be at the forefront of politically-rooted work that practices the cultivation of community we all need in order to thrive."

 Néa Ishana Ranganathan

-I’m a genderqueer durational and live artist interested in the documentation of Tamil homeland.
+I’m a transmasc durational and live artist interested in the documentation of Tamil homeland.
 As part of shelf/break, I build objects, sculptures, and zines as a form of archiving our practice.
 I love working in and with the land as a way of building meaningful encounters through clay, body, ritual, protest, and elongating time.
 My work is grounded in anti-colonial politics and guerrilla resistance movements.
 I strive to humanise freedom fighters and curate spaces for generational healing in opposition to the eradication of our people, languages, and lands.

 methodology